ShinyFabio/ADViSELipidomics_book/docs/02-inputdata.md

 ## Metabolomics Workbench {#sec27}

 In the case of Metabolomics Workbench, you don not need to import anything, because ADViSELipidomics downloads a selected Metabolomics Workbench experiment and converts it into an SE object.
+Internet connection is required.